 These jokers bark about their disagreement with school policies and what they perceive as incompetence among the “people upstairs.”
 They are the eternal fault-finders who see nothing but negative in the organization.
 They live to seek the “tiny black in an ocean of white.”
 For them nothing is right, everything is wrong.

-They complain day night except when they go to the ATM machine during payday.
+They complain day and night, except when they go to the ATM machine during payday.

 Do they deserve their pay?
 Are they doing their job?
 Only them and their students could tell.

 Yes, there are times that they have valid reasons to disagree.
 But what is frustrating is that they bark up the wrong tree.
 They don’t address their concerns to the right people at the right place and at the right time.
-They grandstand during meetings wasting precious time of their colleagues.
+They grandstand during meetings wasting their colleagues’ precious time.
 They force them to listen to their misguided eloquence.
 Sometimes they also write long unsolicited e-mails where they express their grievances.
-They don’t understand that not everybody in the organization share their opinion about the policies and the leaders of the schools.
+They don’t understand that not everybody in the organization share their opinion about the policies and their school administrators.

 The funny thing is these jokers just bark but they don’t bite.

-These jokers curse the school and their administrators at every opportunity they have… telling everybody that the school is the worst place to be… yet at the end of the school year they wag their tails as they sign their names on the dotted lines for a contract extension.
+These jokers curse the school and their administrators at every opportunity they have.
+They tell everybody that the school where they work is the worst place to be.
+Yet at the end of the school year they (let me use these words again) wag their tails as they sign their names on the dotted lines for a contract extension.

 The last category of jokers in my list are those who applied (and luckily got hired) as teachers even if they are not qualified and trained for the profession.